chamouny/fs-php-api/README.md

 ## Creating modules
 Modules are bundles composed of a subject, body and form inputs.
 Each module can be customized to handle events and responses individually.
-Most important, modules can be chain linked together, to form and function as on large module.
+Modules can be chain linked together to create feature rich interactions. <a href="https://formsynergy.com/documentation/modules/">API documentation</a>

 ## Create an objective
-An objective allows you to define notification methods, and goals based on obtained information.
+An objective allows you to define notification methods, and goals based on obtained information. <a href="https://formsynergy.com/documentation/objectives/">API documentation</a>